Eleventh Air Force: Post-Cold War

 Finally, in keeping with Air Force Chief of Staff guidance to retain the most illustrious units, the 343rd Wing, a veteran of the Aleutian Campaign, was inactivated in August 1993.
 The 354th Fighter Wing was activated in its place.

 Other changes during the period included upgrading the 11th Tactical Air Control Group to the 11th Air Control Wing (11 ACW) at Eareckson AS in January 1992.
 During yet another reorganization, the wing was inactivated 1 July 1994 with the closure of the station.
 It was replaced by "..two groups organized under the 11 AF, the 611th Air Operations Group and 611th Air Logistics Group, later changed to the 611th Air Support Group."

 Eleventh Air Force also accomplished the daunting drawdown of the forward operating bases at Galena Airport, King Salmon Airport and Eareckson Air Force Station (Shemya Island), in a two-year period of time, 1993–1995, reflecting cost savings derived from the end of the Cold War.
 The stations remain in a standby status, their facilities being maintained by civilian contractors.

 The mission of the Eleventh Air Force moved from statically defending Alaska against a bomber threat to committing its forces to worldwide deployment.
 The shift from a Major Command to an Objective Numbered Air Force was among the most drastic reorganizations undertaken anywhere in the Air Force.

-Air Force personnel in Alaska were also fully integrated into the Air and Space Expeditionary Force deployment cycles, supporting operations as part of the Global War on Terrorism.
-In 2001–2002, the 18th Fighter Squadron deployed to Al Jaber, AB, Kuwait to take part in Operation Southern Watch, ENDURING FREEDOM, and ANACONDA; in 2004, The 355th Fighter Squadron deployed to Bagram AB, Afghanistan, as part of the War in Afghanistan.
+Air Force personnel in Alaska were also integrated into the Air and Space Expeditionary Force deployment cycles, from the program's formal launch in 1998.
+In 2001–2002, the 18th Fighter Squadron deployed to Al Jaber, AB, Kuwait to take part in Operation Southern Watch, Operation Enduring Freedom, and to provide close air support to Operation Anaconda.
+In 2004, The 355th Fighter Squadron deployed to Bagram AB, Afghanistan, to provide air support to ground troops in the War in Afghanistan (2001–2021).